AmyNettBrandImages_AshleyKelemen-79.jpg

 On Life’s Unexpected Twists

 The call to healing arrives differently for every doctor.
-For me, it took hold during my college years at UC Santa Barbara.
-It was there that I became a student of nutrition and pharmacology, a nationally ranked competitive cyclist, and first discovered the beauty of a local farmers market.
-This interest in health and fitness, combined with my love of science, paved the way to Georgetown University School of Medicine, where I completed my M.D. with an additional year devoted to clinical research.
+For me, it began long before I ever practiced medicine—during my years at UC Santa Barbara, where I studied pharmacology, competed as a nationally ranked cyclist, and first discovered the joy of local farmers markets.
+That early love of science, nutrition, and movement guided me to Georgetown University School of Medicine, where I earned my M.D. along with an additional year devoted to clinical research.

-After graduation, I returned home to California, immersing myself in post-graduate training during an internship in internal medicine at Santa Barbara Cottage Hospital, followed by a residency and fellowship in radiology at Stanford University Hospital.
+After graduation, I returned home to California for an internship in internal medicine at Santa Barbara Cottage Hospital, followed by four years of radiology residency and a year of fellowship training at Stanford University Hospital.
+For more than a decade, I was deeply immersed in the conventional medical model and never thought to question it.

 With Gratitude,